3-Ingredient Pumpkin Protein Pancakes

 Ingredients You’ll Need

-- Buttermilk protein pancake mix: This will be the base for our pancakes.
-There are a lot of brands out there, but I recommend Kodiak or Birch Benders since they are high in protein and use clean ingredients.
-Make sure to get buttermilk pancake mix – some brands have a “pumpkin” flavored mix but I prefer using just the buttermilk version for this recipe.
+• Buttermilk protein pancake mix: This will form the base for our pancakes.
+There are a lot of brands out there, but I recommend using Kodiak since it’s high in protein and uses clean ingredients.
+Make sure to get buttermilk pancake mix – some brands have a “pumpkin” flavored mix but I recommend using the buttermilk version for this recipe.

-- Pumpkin puree (not pumpkin pie filling): I love adding canned pumpkin puree to the pancake mix to give it the best flavor and makes the pancakes nice and fluffy!
-Plus, pumpkin puree contains no added sugars and is a great source of vitamin A and fiber.
-Just make sure you get pumpkin puree, NOT pumpkin pie filling.
+• Pumpkin puree (not pumpkin pie filling): I used canned pumpkin puree to make life easier.
+It’s a great source of vitamin A and fiber, and includes no added sugars.
+Make sure you use pumpkin puree, NOT pumpkin pie filling.

-- 2% milk: Thins the batter and helps bind all the ingredients together.
+• 2% milk: Thins the batter and helps bind all the ingredients together.
 I used 2% milk but you can use whole milk if you prefer.
-I don’t recommend non-fat milk since the pancakes may turn out less fluffy.
+I don’t recommend using non-fat milk for this recipe.

-📌 OPTIONAL INGREDIENTS: I topped my pancakes with butter and maple syrup (YUM!) but you can skip these if you prefer.
-Adding mini chocolate chips, pumpkin pie spice seasoning, or even some chia seeds into the pancake batter are fun “extras” to jazz up the protein pumpkin pancakes.
+📌 OPTIONAL INGREDIENTS: I topped my pancakes with butter and maple syrup (YUM!) but you can skip these or add other toppings you like.
+You can also add mini chocolate chips, pumpkin spice seasoning, or some chia seeds into the pancake batter to jazz them up!

 📌 Protein pancake mix: You can use any store-bought pancake mix for this recipe.
-If you don’t like the taste of protein pancakes, you can use just regular buttermilk pancake mix instead, but the pancakes won’t be high-protein.
+If you don’t like the taste of protein pancake mix, you can use regular buttermilk pancake mix instead.

 📌 Pumpkin puree: Definitely feel free to experiment with other purees!
 You can use mashed sweet potato, butternut squash puree, or even some mashed bananas for a similar flavor and texture.